InterjectionExpressions

 What Does “piste” Mean in Bisaya?

 In Bisaya (Cebuano), piste translates to darn / shoot / rats (mild expletive).
-The word has multiple closely related meanings: darn, shoot, rats (mild expletive), all used depending on context.
+The word covers closely related meanings — darn, shoot, rats (mild expletive) — the right one depends on context.

 Usage note: A mild Cebuano expletive — less offensive than stronger words, common in everyday speech.